alemart/speedy-vision/README.md

 ###### SpeedyKeypoint.lod

-`SpeedyKeypoint.lod: number`
+`SpeedyKeypoint.lod: number, read-only`

 The level-of-detail (pyramid level) from which the keypoint was extracted, starting from zero.
 Defaults to `0.0`.

 ###### SpeedyKeypoint.scale

-`SpeedyKeypoint.scale: number`
+`SpeedyKeypoint.scale: number, read-only`

 The scale of the keypoint.
 This is equivalent to *2 ^ lod*.
 Defaults to `1.0`.

 ###### SpeedyKeypoint.rotation

-`SpeedyKeypoint.rotation: number`
+`SpeedyKeypoint.rotation: number, read-only`

-The orientation angle of the keypoint, in radians.
+The rotation angle / orientation of the keypoint, in radians.
 Defaults to `0.0`.

 ###### SpeedyKeypoint.score

-`SpeedyKeypoint.score: number`
+`SpeedyKeypoint.score: number, read-only`

 The score is a measure associated with the keypoint.
 Although different detection methods employ different measurement strategies, the larger the score, the "better" the keypoint is considered to be.
 The score is always a positive value.